gampnico/scintillometry/docs/source/intro.rst

 Introduction
 ============

-Scintillometry-Tools is configured for scintillometer experiments in Austria using public or local data (ZAMG, InnFLUX), but is easily modified to work with other data sources.
+*Scintillometry* is configured for scintillometer experiments in Austria using public or local data (ZAMG, InnFLUX), but is easily modified to work with other data sources.
 Note that external data sources may have different licensing constraints.